OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/style_guide/doc_style_guide.rst

    .. embed-code::
        ../devtools/docs_experiment/experimental_guide/examples/bezier_plot.py

-  You may also include one or more excerpts of a script by enclosing the Python code in `# EXCERPT 1 #` (and so on) comments on separate lines, as follows:
+  You may also include one or more excerpts of a script by enclosing the Python code in special comments.
+  Place a `# EXCERPT 1 #` comment on its own line above the snippet, and use a `# /EXCERPT 1 #` closing tag on its own line below.
+  Then, place the following RST directive in the documentation to access the snippet.

    .. code-block:: rst